User Perceptions and Attitudes Toward Untraceability in Messaging Platforms

 We analyzed participants' opinions and reflections on the risks and benefits of untraceability to identify trends in \emph{attitudes} toward making tools for untraceability widely available.
-Next, we describe three themes, each representing salient attitudes towards privacy in relation to adding support for untraceability of senders and receivers in messaging platforms: \emph{privacy fundamentalists}, advocating for individual privacy as a human right, \emph{safety fundamentalists}, advocating for public safety above anything else, and \emph{\wishfulthinkers}, advocating for a pragmatic but idealistic balance between privacy and safety.
+Next, we describe three themes, each representing salient attitudes toward privacy in relation to adding support for untraceability of senders and receivers in messaging platforms: \emph{privacy fundamentalists}, advocating for individual privacy as a human right, \emph{safety fundamentalists}, advocating for public safety above anything else, and \emph{\wishfulthinkers}, advocating for a pragmatic but idealistic balance between privacy and safety.
 Appendix~\ref{appendix:themes} provides a summary with additional examples of participant quotes for each theme.